New Graduate Student Enrollment

 When will I learn who my academic advisor will be?

-The name of your department advisor will be confirmed during orientation, and you will meet with them individually on Registration day.
+The name of your department advisor will be confirmed prior to orientation, and you will meet with them individually the first week of class.
 Your academic advisor/registration officer is not always the same as your research advisor.
 If you aren't sure, ask during your degree program's orientation.

 When do I register for classes?

 There is NO pre-registration available for incoming graduate students.
-Registration Day is Tuesday, September 3, the day before classes begin.
-You will meet with your Registration Advisor and register online (unless you are an international student who has not yet been cleared by the International Students Office).
+Registration Day is the Tuesday before classes begin.
 For more information on registration procedures, go to the department registration site or the MIT Registrar's site.

 When and where can I get my MIT ID Card?